 Before I received my Hashimoto’s diagnosis, I used to start each day with a protein smoothie.

 In some ways, this was a very positive habit, but in other ways, it was very much detrimental to my health, and I didn’t even know it.

 Protein is an essential macronutrient and helps us to build up our body to ensure that all vital processes are taking place.
-Protein is an important source of amino acids such as glutamine and L-tyrosine, which repair gut cells and creates thyroid hormones, respectively.
+Protein is an important source of amino acids such as glutamine and L-tyrosine, which repair gut cells and create thyroid hormones, respectively.

 The Right Amount of Protein